20kilograma/blog/codeparttwo-htb.md

 &lt;REDACTED>
 </code></pre>
 <br>
-Onto privilage escalation to root, we check which files we can run using sudo:
+Onto privilage escalation to root, we check which files we can run using <i>sudo</i>:
 <pre><code class="language-none">marco@codeparttwo:~$ sudo -l
 Matching Defaults entries for marco on codeparttwo:
     env_reset, mail_badpass,